Kordofan campaign (2023–present): Al-Fulah

-On 20 June, the RSF, led by commander Salih Al-Foti captured Al-Fulah, the capital of West Kordofan, from the SAF after some fighting which started the previous day.
-The 91st Infantry Brigade retreated from the city towards Babanusa, allowing the RSF to take control over several other key areas in the state, including Al-Meiram, which was captured on 5 July after the fled the city's garrison to South Sudan.
+On 20 June, the RSF, led by commander Salih Al-Foti, captured Al-Fulah, the capital of West Kordofan, from the SAF after some fighting which started the previous day.
+The 91st Infantry Brigade retreated from the city towards Babanusa, allowing the RSF to take control over several other key areas in the state, including Al-Meiram, which was captured on 5 July after the city's garrison fled to South Sudan.
 Dozens of civilians were left dead or wounded and 60% of the city's population fled.
 Videos also emerged showing RSF fighters executing tens of military detainees, as well as alleged Ethiopian mercenaries raising their country's flag in the city.

 23 people were killed in an RSF attack on a merchants' convoy travelling from Fanquqa to Um Sumaima in North Kordofan on 13 July.
 Clashes broke out between the SAF and the SPLM–N (al-Hilu) on 18 August in Kador, South Kordofan, after SAF warplanes reportedly dropped military supplies on an SPLM–N camp by accident.
 Reports said that the SPLM–N camp was taken by the SAF following the fighting.

-On 5 October, At least 30 people were killed and more than 100 others were injured in SAF airstrikes on Hamrat al-Sheikh and Abu Zuama in North Kordofan.
-At least 20 people were killed in an RSF attack on the village of Al-Damukiya, near El-Obeid on 8 October.
+On 5 October, at least 30 people were killed and more than 100 others were injured in SAF airstrikes on Hamrat al-Sheikh and Abu Zuama in North Kordofan.
+At least 20 people were killed in an RSF attack on the village of Al-Damukiya, near El Obeid on 8 October.
 The Sudanese government began airlifting humanitarian aid towards Kadugli and Junud in South Kordofan in November.
-On 4 November, Three people, including two militia leaders and a police officer, were killed in clashes between police and the Reserve Forces, a tribal militia allied with the SAF, in En Nahud, West Kordofan.
+On 4 November, three people, including two militia leaders and a police officer, were killed in clashes between police and the Reserve Forces, a tribal militia allied with the SAF, in En Nahud, West Kordofan.
 The RSF launched drone attacks on Wad Ashana in North Kordofan on 17 December.